Are you trying to sell me something?

 ask me to look at a Google Doc, or invite me to an event, if viewing that information requires me to sign up for one of these services.

-My communications with you are no business of Facebook, Google, or eVite.
-Please communicate with me directly.
+My communications with you are no business of Facebook, Google, or eVite, just as whether you visit my Web site or blog

 - I write for and about independent, do-it-yourself travellers, not package tourists.